 It confirms and builds upon the previous broadband objectives for 2020, to supply every European with access to at least 30 Mbps connectivity, and to provide half of European households with connectivity rates of 100 Mbps.
 Furthermore, it calls for 5G connectivity to be available in at least one major city in each Member State by 2020 at the latest.

 The Commission has also launched a series of complementary initiatives to help reach these objectives.
-This effort includes a major legislative proposal for a European Communications Code, a 5G Action Plan and an initiative to bring free access to WiFi connectivity in public spaces like parks, libraries and squares.
-Check the overview of strategy and policy actions taken within the Digital Single Market initiative.
+This effort includes a major legislative proposal for a European Communications Code, a 5G Action Plan and an initiative to bring free access to WiFi connectivity (WiFi4EU) in public spaces like parks, libraries and squares.

 Broadband Europe showcases more than 200 successful European broadband projects in a database of good practices.
 It also provides information and guidance on investing in broadband development, technological solutions, business models, financing tools and measures to reduce the costs of broadband deployment.